 On behalf of the Trinity CARES committee, we thank you for supporting this humanitarian project.

 The Trinity Community Refugee Sponsorship Committee welcomes your questions about our joint Trinity Catholic and Trinity United project called Trinity CARES.

 Trinity CARES is in the process of sponsoring a Christian family from Iraq.
 Our family of four, a mother, father, 20 year-old daughter and 18 year-old son, fled the only home they ever knew when ISIS invaded their town in 2014.
 Facing persecution or death because of their faith, they left everything behind and walked 75 kilometers to seek asylum in Turkey where they are now living, but unable to go to school or work.
 They are waiting for our help.

 We launched on the weekend of the 24th of April, to raise the $45,000 required by our Government to help our family establish themselves to become contributing members of our community.

 Your contribution will be used solely to support the expenses and maintenance costs of our family for the required one year.
 When you make your donation, please use the special envelope available in the Nanaimo Ecumenical Centre foyer so that we have all your contact information in order to provide you with a tax receipt.
 Completed donation envelopes can be dropped off at the Centre or placed in the weekend collections at Trinity Catholic or Trinity United Parishes.

-Trinity Catholic Church
+Holy Trinity Catholic Parish

 6234 Spartan Rd